Appendix 2: Frequently Asked Questions

 Will offences and student files be kept confidential?

 The process uses a “balance of probability.”
-If a student is more likely to have committed misconduct than not, they can be found guilty under the Student Code and can have sanctions imposed.
+If a student is more likely to have committed the alleged misconduct than not, they can be found guilty under the Student Code and can have sanctions imposed.
 It is important to point out, though, that only extreme cases lead to suspensions and expulsions, and definite decisions are only taken after the student is allowed to be heard and/or advocated.

 Can students be criminally charged if their conduct causes the Student Code to be applied?